bufferapp/diggdigg/readme.txt

 4. Normal Bar with Small Buttons at Top

 == Changelog ==

+= Digg Digg v5.0.3 - 27/02/2012 =
+* Fixed: Pinterest button let's people pin the featured image for the blog post.
+* Fixed: The vertical Tweet button width has been set to 55px, to fix a current issue from Twitter.
+* Fixed: The floating bar shadow is now set using alpha transparency, to avoid a "glow" effect on dark backgrounds.

 = Digg Digg v5.0.2 - 08/02/2012 =
 * Fixed: Added back the ability to disable the credit link.